barneyb/johann/README.md

 ### `table`

 A table/map/associative-array ADT, which has a reasonable interface (for a tree-based structure), and a linear-scan implementation.
 This is intended to eventually be a "class".
 Keys and values are arbitrary 64-bit values, with pass-by-value semantics, and otherwise generic/open-ended.
-The `drop_values` method can help if the values happen to be pointers.
+The `drop_values` method can help if the values happen to be pointers to owned objects.

 * `Table* Table__new( fn* comparator )` - create a new empty table, where `comparator` points to a function which defines both equality and total order over the table's keys.
 * `bool Table_contains( Table* t, ? key )` - check whether `key` exists in `t`.
-* `void Table_drop( Table* t )` - drops `t`, freeing all internal structure, but not keys/values.
+* `void Table_drop( Table* t )` - drops `t`, freeing all internal structure.
-* `void Table_drop_values( Table* t )` - drops `t`, freeing all internal structure **AND** values' pointed-at allocations, but not keys.
+* `void Table_drop_values( Table* t )` - drops `t`, freeing all internal structure **AND** values' pointed-at allocations (but not keys).
 * `?
 Table_get( Table* t, ? key )` - return the value associated with `key` in `t`, otherwise `null`.
 * `?
 Table_remove( Table* t, ? key )` - ensure `key` doesn't exist in `t`, returning its previous value (or `null`).
 * `?
 Table_put( Table* t, ? key, ? value )` - associate `key` with `value` in `t`, returning its previous value (or `null`).